Bruce Dern

-Dern is the father of actress Laura Dern, with his ex-wife, actress Diane Ladd.
+He is the father of actress Laura Dern.

 Early life

-Dern was born in Chicago, the son of Jean (née MacLeish; 1908–1972) and John Dern (1903–1958), a utility chief and attorney.
+Dern was born in Chicago on June 4, 1936, the son of Jean (née MacLeish; 1908–1972) and John Dern (1903–1958), a utility chief and attorney.
 He grew up in Kenilworth, Illinois.
-His paternal grandfather, George Dern, was a Utah governor and Secretary of War (he was serving in the latter position during the time of Bruce's birth).
+His paternal grandfather, George Dern, was a Utah governor and Secretary of War (he was serving in the latter position at the time of Bruce's birth).
 Dern's maternal grandfather was a Vice President of the Carson, Pirie and Scott stores, which were established by his own father, Scottish-born businessman Andrew MacLeish.
-Dern's maternal granduncle was poet Archibald MacLeish.
+Dern's maternal granduncles were poet Archibald MacLeish and Naval aviator Kenneth MacLeish.
 His godfather was governor and two-time presidential nominee Adlai Stevenson II.
-Dern attended New Trier High School and the University of Pennsylvania.
-A lifelong avid runner, he was a track star in high school and sought to qualify for the Olympic Trials in 1956.
+Dern graduated from New Trier High School, where he was a track star and sought to qualify for the Olympic Trials in 1956.
+Dern attended the University of Pennsylvania, but dropped out after two years.

 Career

-Dern studied at The Actors Studio, alongside Elia Kazan and Lee Strasberg.
-He starred with Lyle Kessler in the Philadelphia premiere of Samuel Beckett's Waiting for Godot.
-Dern starred with Paul Newman and Geraldine Page in the original Broadway run of Tennessee Williams' Sweet Bird of Youth.
-Dern began working on films and television series in the 1960s.
-After his film debut Wild River, he played the sailor in a few flashbacks in Marnie and a murdered lover in Hush...Hush, Sweet Charlotte.
+Dern studied at the Actors Studio, alongside Elia Kazan and Lee Strasberg.
+He starred with Lyle Kessler in the Philadelphia premiere of Samuel Beckett's Waiting for Godot, and starred with Paul Newman and Geraldine Page in the original Broadway run of Tennessee Williams' Sweet Bird of Youth.

+In the 1960s, Dern played the sailor in a few flashbacks in Marnie and a murdered lover in Hush...Hush, Sweet Charlotte.
 He played a murderous rustler in Hang 'Em High, a gunfighter in Support Your Local Sheriff!, and an impoverished farmer in the film adaptation of Horace McCoy's novel They Shoot Horses, Don't They?.

+In 1963, Dern starred in Season 1 - Ep.14 of the original The Outer Limits.
+Title - The Zanti Misfits.

 In Mark Rydell's western film The Cowboys, he played a cattle thief who kills a rancher (John Wayne).
-While filming, Wayne warned Dern: "America will hate you for this," and Dern replied, "Yeah, but they'll love me in Berkeley."
 Dern had a leading role in the ecological science-fiction film Silent Running and co-starred with Jack Nicholson in The King of Marvin Gardens.
 Dern played Tom Buchanan in the film adaptation of F. Scott Fitzgerald's novel The Great Gatsby (1974).
-In Kirk Douglas' Revisionist Western film Posse, Dern played a train-robber who uses his wiles to turn the tables on his captor, an ambitious, politically minded US marshal (Douglas).
+In Kirk Douglas' Revisionist Western film Posse, Dern played a train-robber who uses his wiles to turn the tables on his captor, an ambitious, politically minded marshal.
 Dern starred in the beauty pageant satire film Smile, and in Alfred Hitchcock's final film Family Plot.
-Dern played a detective on the trail of a getaway driver (Ryan O'Neal) in the neo-noir film The Driver.
+He played a detective on the trail of a getaway driver (Ryan O'Neal) in the neo-noir film The Driver.
 In John Frankenheimer's thriller film Black Sunday, Dern played a vengeful Vietnam War veteran and Goodyear Blimp pilot who launches a massive terrorist attack at the Super Bowl.
 Dern played another Vietnam veteran and the disturbed husband of a perplexed woman (Jane Fonda) in Hal Ashby's war film Coming Home, and was nominated for an Academy Award for Best Supporting Actor.